The Target Market program aims at:

 - Stimulating local economy through increased economic opportunities in the City's marketplace.

-Under the Target Market Program, qualified small businesses will have the ability to respond alongside other similarly situated small businesses for City contracts up to $175,000 instead of competing against larger, more established companies.
+Under the Target Market Program, administered by the City's Procurement division, qualified small businesses will have the ability to respond alongside other similarly situated small businesses for City contracts up to $175,000.
+This way that are not competing against larger, more established companies.

 The Target Market Program Ordinance was passed on Sept 23, 2016, with a program start date of January 1, 2017.
 This program is intended to provide a race-neutral and gender-neutral tool to expand opportunities for, and develop the capacity of, small and local businesses so that all segments of the community may participate in City contracts.

 How it works